Biden's win means some Guantanamo prisoners may be released

 Over the years, nine prisoners have died at Guantanamo: seven from apparent suicide, one from cancer and one from a heart attack.

-Paracha's attorney raised his health issues, which include a heart attack in 2006, at his review board, speaking by secure teleconference with US security and defence agencies.
+Paracha's attorney raised his health issues, which include a heart attack in 2006, at his review board, speaking by secure teleconference with US security and defense agencies.

 She also raised an important legal development.
 Paracha, who lived in the US and owned property in New York City, was a wealthy businessman in Pakistan.
 Authorities say he was an al-Qaida “facilitator” who helped two of the September 11 conspirators with a financial transaction.
 He says he didn't know they were al-Qaida and denies any involvement in terrorism.